elf-alchemist/masterpack/steam/README.md

 <hr/>

-And now, at last, you are done, you now have all needed WAD files for building `masterpack.wad`.
+And now, at last, you are done, you now have all the needed WAD files for building `masterpack.wad`.